vickyetuk/seir_ebola_model/README.md

 The code is a modified Suscepitble-Exposed-Infected-Recovered model for a simulated Ebola Outbreak.
 This however, contains a 5th compartment for deaths, thus is an SEIRD model.
 This was developed as part of requirements for my final assessment for the Infectious Disease Modelling Course: Applied Methods of the University of Oxford in April 2026.
+The files contain code for the development of the model itself, and code for development of a shiny app and intercative dashboard for the model.
+The shiny app/interactive dashboard can be located here: https://vickyetuk.shinyapps.io/SEIRDInteractiveApp/